• Skip to primary navigation

 • Preheat the oven to 425 degrees.

-• In a large mixing bowl, combine 1 cup oat flour, 1 tsp garlic powder, ¼ tsp smoked paprika, ⅛ tsp black pepper, and 2 cups coconut milk.
-Stir together until all of the lumps have dissolved and the batter is smooth.
+• In a large mixing bowl, combine 1 cup oat flour, 1 tsp garlic powder, ¼ tsp smoked paprika, ⅛ tsp black pepper, ¼ tsp salt, and 2 cups coconut milk.
+Stir it together until all of the lumps have dissolved and the batter is smooth.

 • Put all of the cauliflower florets into the bowl with the batter and use a large spoon to stir and coat each piece of cauliflower with the batter.